srobo/team-emails/SR2020/2019-10-11-kickstart-details-confirmation.md

 Hi all!

-Kickstart is only just around the corner, so it's time to confirm details for the kickstart events happening this year.
+Kickstart is only just around the corner, so it's time we confirm details for the kickstart events happening this year.

 As stated in a previous email, we're running 3 kickstart events this year: